 What is ‘Weird Economies’?

-Weird Economies (WE), is an online art platform that traces economic imaginaries extraordinary to financial arrangements of our time.
-WE takes on an expanded chrono-political strategy, wherein past (vindication), present (location), and future (fabrication) are commensurable grounds for the extrapolation of weird—and weirder—economies.
+Weird Economies (W.E), is a journal, programming space and social experimental site that traces economic imaginaries extraordinary to financial arrangements of our time.
+W.E takes on an expanded chrono-political strategy, wherein past (vindication), present (location), and future (fabrication) are commensurable grounds for the extrapolation of weird—and weirder—economies.

 What are the affordances of art in envisioning a life beyond financialization?
 Art and finance hold a complex relationship.
 Financialization is a prevalent factor shaping the cultural sector today.
 The normalization of economic illiquidity in the art world underlies the routine challenges around art workers’ solidarity with one another to formulate an adequate response to their field’s complicity with capitalization of cities and its effects on their own social habitat and environment.
 At the same time, the generation of speculative value drives both regimes of art and finance.
 Given this historical synergy, can the art system become a testing ground to examine new methods for cooperation in a financialized life?
 If art is a primary domain for reputational risk and value, what collective experiments could be made with this prestige economy to gain traction against the atomizing speculative activity of capital?
 What means are required to liquidate and redistribute the mass of art’s moral and critical value?